-OK Monday… If you’re going to mean risotto, I guess I will tolerate you.
+OK Monday… If you’re going to mean jalapeño cheddar risotto, I guess I will tolerate you.
 Though Risotto Mondays doesn’t really have the same ring to it as Taco Tuesday.
-Also, I’d really appreciate if you’d cook yourself and be waiting for me in a pot on my stove when I arrive home from work.
-Is that really asking too much?
+But that’s OK; I’m still game!

 Do you have a perfect Monday night meal?

 If you love this risotto recipe, be sure to check out my Blue Cheese Risotto with Kale and my Breakfast Risotto with Bacon and Poached Egg.
 I also can’t wait to try this Caprese Tomato Risotto from Platings and Pairings!

 - 4 cups chicken or veggie broth

 - 1 cup chopped onions

 - 1/2 cup dry white wine or hard cider

 - 2 Tbsp lime juice